DevTechnology/awards-rest-api/README.md

 		user@ubuntu:~$ psql <CreateDB.sql

-* Assumbing a Linux Shell, set the PGUSER and PGPASSWD environment variables in the command shell window nodemon will be run:
+* Assuming a Linux Shell, set the PGUSER and PGPASSWD environment variables in the command shell window nodemon will be run:

 		user@ubuntu:~$ export PGUSER=awards
 		user@ubuntu:~$ export PGPASSWORD=awards